This post contains affiliate links. Read my disclosure policy here.

 - Enjoy right away or place in an airtight container in the fridge for 5-6 days.
 It will firm up a bit in the fridge.

 - Almonds- If you don't have slivered almonds, you can use the same amount of soaked cashews instead and reduce the yogurt to 1/3 cup and add more as needed.
 The cashew cream cheese won't be as thick as the almond one, but will still be creamy and delicious.
 You'll only need to soak them for 2-4 hours or you can soak them in very hot water to make it quicker.
 Just boil water and remove from heat.
 Then add cashews and cover for 20 minutes or until softened.
 I've tried soaking the almonds in hot water and it softened them faster, but I didn't like the flavor afterward.

 - Yogurt- some brands have an off-white color, which will make your cream cheese slightly off-white.
 It won't affect the tastiness though.
 I prefer So Delicious for its color and thickness.
 If you can't find unsweetened yogurt, you can use plain.
 Look for one that has the least amount of sugar to avoid a slight sweet taste.

 - If you prefer a whipped consistency, add 1 tablespoon of refined coconut oil to the blender with the other ingredients.
 Place in fridge for 1-2 hours to firm up.

-- I leave the almonds in the fridge while they are soaking. * Prep time doesn't include soaking time.
+- I leave the almonds in the fridge while they are soaking.
+They must soak for a minimum of 16 hours or they will produce gritty results.
+The cashews need to soak about 2-4 hours.
+Prep time doesn't include soaking time.